So, you're thinking about trying fantasy football?

 A good draft will put you in position to have a successful season, and taking time to prepare beforehand is key.
 That includes printing out rankings that reflect your format -- e.g., PPR (point per reception), non-PPR -- and considering different draft strategies.

-Don't worry, we will have you covered with rankings, customized rankings and draft strategies, courtesy of our experts, in the ESPN Fantasy Football Draft Kit, which will be available soon.
+Don't worry, we will have you covered with rankings, cheat sheets and draft strategies, courtesy of our experts, in the ESPN Fantasy Football Draft Kit.

 If you don't plan to take part in a live draft, that's OK.
 Our system will automatically draft for you.